xxzcool/scoremodel/README.md

 ## Usage
 The following is a demo for illustrating how to use this package to establish a credit scoring model from beginning to end.
-You can run the following codes manually, or use 'demo(scoremodel,package="scoremodel")' directly.
+You can run the following codes manually, or use demo(scoremodel,package="scoremodel") directly.

 ```R
 library(scoremodel)